Large-scale and local environmental drivers of quenching: tracing H$\alpha$ concentration in X-ray and optical galaxy groups: Discussion

 \subsection{Limitations due to small galaxy samples}

 We note that, although we recover statistically significant results, this study is limited by small galaxy samples.
 The combination of the GAMA group catalogue with the eROSITA data and the SAMI Galaxy Survey allows us to build a powerful dataset for studying spatially-resolved star formation quenching in a variety of local environments and within the large-scale structure, but the galaxy and group samples we can construct are small.
 In particular, the number of X-ray+Optical groups drops from 79 to 20 with available SAMI data (see Section~\ref{Characterisation of local environments}) and, due to the many criteria applied for reliable C-index measurements (see Section~\ref{Characterisation of star-forming galaxies}), we recover only 22 star-forming galaxies in the 20 X-ray+Optical groups.
+This limited number of galaxies in X-ray+Optical groups introduces significant statistical uncertainty.
+The observed trends should therefore be interpreted as suggestive rather than conclusive, and the future larger samples outlined below will be required to robustly confirm these results.

-Moreover, G09 is the GAMA region with most (13 out of 20) X-ray+Optical groups relative to the G12 and G15 regions.
+Moreover, G09 is the GAMA region with the most (13 out of 20) X-ray+Optical groups relative to the G12 and G15 regions.
 This is because the eROSITA/eFEDS data have a depth equivalent to about ten all-sky survey passes in the G09 region, but only one all-sky pass in the G12 and G15 regions (Section~\ref{eROSITA eFEDS and eRASS1 data}), and highlights the impact that the depth of the X-ray data has on characterising environments.
 It is also important to note that X-ray selection itself introduces systematic effects: the source detection pipeline fits an extended $\beta$-surface brightness model and therefore preferentially identifies morphologically concentrated intracluster media, while very extended or irregular groups may be missed.
 As a result, the X-ray+Optical group sample used here is relatively low in completeness but highly pure.